metaparticle-io/package/tutorials/java/tutorial.md

 ## Replicating and exposing on the web.
 As a final step, consider the task of exposing a replicated service on the internet.
+To do this, we're going to expand our usage of the `@Runtime` and `@Package` annotations.
+First, `@Package` has its `publish` field added with a value of `true`.
+This is necessary in order to push the built image to the Docker repository.
-To do this, we're going to expand our usage of the `@Runtime` tag.
-First we will add a `replicas` field, which will specify the number of replicas.
-Second we will set our execution environment to `metaparticle` which will launch the service into the currently configured Kubernetes environment.
+Next, we add a `executor` field to the `@Runtime` annotation to set our execution environment to `metaparticle` which will launch the service into the currently configured Kubernetes environment.
+Finally, we add a `replicas` field to the `@Runtime` annotation.
+This specifies the number of replicas to schedule.

 Here's what the snippet looks like: